TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Lab1.md

 ```sh
 multipass version
 ```

+- Note: Preferably restart you machine and then open the multipass GUI from the app menu
 - This command should return the version of Multipass installed, confirming the installation was successful.
 Using Multipass
 3. Launch an Ubuntu Instance: